Downsizing Diffusion Models for Cardinality Estimation

 Despite the enhancements above, it is widely observed that the score function would still grow to a point beyond the approximation ability of \textit{any} neural networks when $t$ becomes too close to zero.
-Score-based diffusion models used for image generation mitigate this problem by implementing early stopping \cite{reffour} \cite{refnineteen}: that is, training the score matching model (i.e., calculating the score approximation loss) and running the reverse diffusion SDE solver on the interval $(\epsilon,T]$ rather than $(0,T]$, and treating $x(\epsilon)$ rather than $x(0)$ as the final sample.\\ The score estimator in ADC is trained using the same early stopping approach, with $\epsilon$, the early stopping time, selected among values $\{\frac{1}{640},\frac{1}{320},\frac{1}{160}\}$ using a trial-and-error approach (starting from $\frac{1}{640}$ and increasing $\epsilon$ if the MSE loss proves too big).
-We notice that the best choice for $\epsilon$ increases with dimensionality and volume of the data distribution's typical set, but more work is still needed to determine the best choice for $\epsilon$ ahead of model construction.\\ Another natural consequence of score blowup, theoretically coined in the data prediction model case by \cite{reftwentyseven}, is that the score approximation error when $t$ is small always accounts for the bulk of the entire error term.
-In fact, in our model where $T$ is set to 3 and $T_{trunc}$ is set to $1/8$,
+Score-based diffusion models used for image generation mitigate this problem by implementing early stopping \cite{refnineteen}\cite{reffour}: that is, training the score matching model (i.e., calculating the score approximation loss) and running the reverse diffusion SDE solver on the interval $(\epsilon,T]$ rather than $(0,T]$, and treating $x(\epsilon)$ rather than $x(0)$ as the final sample.